Aharonov-Casher theorems for Dirac operators on manifolds with boundary and APS boundary condition: Introduction

 Notice that this gauge is automatically divergence free

 Another quantity that describes the magnetic field is called the \demph{magnetic flux}

 \begin{remark} Let us now consider a smooth magnetic field $B$ with compact support.
 By elliptic regularity (see \eg \cite[Sec.~6.3, Thm.
 3]{Evans}) the potential $h$ is then also a smooth function.
-Note that the Poisson equation $-\Delta h = B$ determines $h$ up to an addition of a harmonic function and our particular choice corresponds to the unique gauge choice via the relation~\eqref{eq:h_relation}, yielding a divergence free vector potential $a(z)$ bounded at infinity.
+Note that the Poisson equation $-\Delta h = B$ determines $h$ up to an addition of a harmonic function and our particular choice corresponds to the unique gauge choice via the relation~\eqref{eq:h_relation}.
+It yields a divergence free vector potential $a(z)$ that is bounded at infinity.
 We will refer to the choice~\eqref{eq:h_relation}, \eqref{eq:potential} of $a(z)$ as the \demph{Aharonov--Casher gauge}.

 To see the boundedness, let $R'>0$ be such, that $R'>2|z'|$ for all $z' \in \supp B$ and taking $|z|>R'>2|z'|$ we can use the bound

 to apply the dominated convergence theorem and obtain

 for $|z|$ large.